electric-cloud/electricflow-examples/ComplexPipeline/README.md

 ## Models

 The next set of files setup the models within.
 The data file `complexPipeline.json` contains all of the data-input for the models.
 The bulk of the remaining `*.groovy` scripts contain the definitions of the different object types in this model.
-The best place to look for a top-level view is the installation script, which you invoke with:
+The best place to look for a top-level view is the installation script:

 ```
-ectool login <your username> <your password>
-./install.sh
+install.sh
 ```

 The sequence may change, but it is roughly: